 That is really up to you, but we would love if you can volunteer at least 10 hours per year.
 As we start this initiative, we will be offering a 10-hour coaching program covering a 13 week period (we will provide coaches with training materials prior to the first coaching session).

-Tell my why again I would want to do this?
+Tell my why I would want to do this again?

 Where do we start?
 You'll get specialized training materials specifically designed for the Pro Bono Coaching Initiative, optional mastermind group calls, and a no-cost scheduling app (if you need one).

 Plus you'll get more coaching experience, and qualified hours towards your next ICF credential.
 You will have the satisfaction of knowing you've coached someone who wouldn't typically have access to coaching services.
 And the undying appreciation of your ICF Oregon board!

 Our Pro Bono Initiative Committee will match based on your coach survey and the nonprofits' survey.

 How is coaching done - over the phone, via web, or in person?

 That’s up to you and your client.
 We ask about coaching method in both the coach survey and the potential client interest form, and we won’t match a coach & client who don’t ask for the same method.

 How do I refer nonprofits to the Pro Bono Coaching Initiative?